 Trimming & Pruning: Remove all spent flower heads.
 If any stems turn black during the summer this can be a sign of fungal disease.
 Cut off the diseased portions and dispose of separately—do not add to your compost pile.

-Dividing & Transplanting: Unless you need to thin them out, you do not need to lift and divide your peonies.
-If necessary, peonies can be divided in early fall and replanted according to the guideline above.
+Dividing & Transplanting: Mature peonies prefer not to be relocated.
+Unless you need to thin them out, you do not need to lift and divide your peonies.
+If necessary, peonies can be divided in early fall and replanted according to the guidelines above.

 To learn more about the plants we sell and how to grow them in your garden beds and patio containers, sign up for our inspiring emails.